 Privacy and PII scanning

 Every document is scanned for sensitive information before it’s indexed.
-Delphi uses Google Cloud Data Loss Prevention to look for names, emails, phone numbers, addresses, government IDs, medical record numbers, and payment card data.
-Documents with high-sensitivity findings (social security numbers, medical records, or more than ten PII items) are blocked from indexing.
-Lower-risk findings are redacted automatically before the content is stored.
+Delphi looks for names, emails, phone numbers, addresses, government IDs, medical record numbers, and payment card data.
+What happens when it finds something depends on the classification you gave the document.

 PII scanning is fail-closed: if the scanner can’t run for any reason, the document won’t be indexed.
 No unscanned content ever makes it into the searchable index.